Ask Chef Dennis

 This recipe contains ground beef, (thawed) frozen peas, Guinness Stout, tomato paste, onions, carrots, olive oil, beef broth, Worcestershire sauce, black pepper, sea salt, chopped garlic, parsley, rosemary, thyme, and all-purpose flour. (you can use gluten-free flour)

-Do I have to use Beef to make Cottage Pie?
+Do I have to use Beef?

 No, you don’t.
 You can use lamb to make the original shepherd’s pie or substitute ground chicken or ground turkey.
 The type of meat used is up to you.
 It can be made with a combination of ground beef, ground veal and ground pork if you like.
 It is after all your dinner.